Helpful handwashing tips for parents

 Below are some creative ideas from Advanced Occupational Therapist, Justin Morgan.

 Explain why it is essential we wash our hands.

 Rather than telling your child to wash their hands, explain why they need to.
 Check out this excellent video courtesy of YouTube channel, Camden’s Playhouse, which explains the importance of washing your hands with soap in a fun and visual way.
 Give it a try with your kids!

 Use visuals to help your kids remember the steps in handwashing.

 Print this poster and place it near your taps to remind your child to wash their hands thoroughly.
 The pictures will help anchor your words and last longer in your child’s brain than verbal instructions.

 Reinforce each of the steps

-Make sure your child understands that there are a number of steps in hand washing.
+Make sure your child understands that there are a few steps in hand washing.
 When you wash hands, point at the visual hand washing chart and ask your child, “What is step number 1?”
 Repeat with the remaining steps.
-You might also count aloud as you complete each step with your child, or try chanting a one word prompt as you support your child through the process – i.e. “wet, soap, scrub, rinse, dry.”
+You might also count aloud as you complete each step with your child, or try chanting a one-word prompt as you support your child through the process – i.e. “wet, soap, scrub, rinse, dry.”

 Sing the Happy Birthday song twice during scrubbing